matasarei/eeeasy_control/README.md

 #Eeeasy Control
-"Eeeasy Control" is a quick menu for Windows 8, designed specifically for EeePC T101.
+"Eeeasy Control" is a quick menu for Windows 8, designed for EeePC T101.

 Current version 1.1